bhexopen/BHEX-OpenApi/doc/web-socket-streams.md

 ## Heartbeat

-The websocket client will send a `ping frame` regularly.
-If the websocket server does not receive a `ping frame` back from the connection within a 5 minute period, the connection will be disconnected.
+The  client need to send a `PING` message to the server regularly through the Websocket, which then the server replies with `PONG`.
+If the client does not send the message every 5 minutes, the server will close the connection.

 * Request
 ```javascript